Screenings

 • Parent Education

-The writing of each student’s Individual Education Program (IEP) takes place within the larger picture of the special education process under Individuals with Disabilities Education Act (IDEA).
-Before taking a detailed look at the IEP, it may be helpful to look briefly at how a student is identified as having a disability and needing special education and related services and, thus, an IEP.
+The development of each student’s Individual Education Program (IEP) takes place within the larger picture of the special education process under the Individuals with Disabilities Education Act (IDEA).
+Before taking a detailed look at the IEP, it may be helpful to look briefly at how a student is identified as having a disability and in need of special education and related services and, thus, an IEP.

 Child Find (Screening)